abbreviatedman/spellbound/data/quotes.md

 248
 00:11:27,433 --> 00:11:29,252
 Wait a bit.
-Wh...
+Wh…

 249
 00:11:29,258 --> 00:11:31,045
-Whoa, whoa, whoa, take it e...
+Whoa, whoa, whoa, take it e…

 250
 00:11:31,051 --> 00:11:34,153